stevula/simple-cli-browser/README.md

 ##Summary

-We're going to build the dumbest web browser in the world.
+We're going to build the simplest web browser in the world.
 It will work like this:

 ```text
 $ ruby browser.rb